LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [360-Degree Feedback](http://en.wikipedia.org/wiki/360-degree_feedback) - Wikipedia entry on the process for collecting feedback from a person's reports, peers, supervisors and self.

+- [Why I Quit Google to Work for Myself](https://mtlynch.io/why-i-quit-google/) - by Michael Lynch.
+Takeaway: A former Google engineer describes how Google's promotions committee setup meant that the legacy pipeline project he worked on didn't produce the metrics required to impress committee members.
+"Google kept telling me that it couldn’t judge my work until it saw me complete a project.
+Meanwhile, I couldn’t complete any projects because Google kept interrupting them midway through and assigning me new ones.
+My career was being dictated by a shifting, anonymous committee who thought about me for an hour of their lives.
+Management decisions that I had no input into were erasing months of my career progress."

 ### How to Review Managers
 - [Running a Manager Feedback Cycle](https://cate.blog/2017/03/23/running-a-manager-feedback-cycle/) - by Cate Huston.
 Provides a structured, transparent process for getting feedback as a manager.
 "It’s hard to get feedback as a manager, the hope was that people would be more candid if they 1) submitted feedback anonymously 2) to someone else.
 Because we tend to amplify negative feedback, there was a benefit to having someone else go through it, find trends, and repackage it for the recipient."